|

 people through her Catholic Workers organization to do the same.

-And so many others: poets, artists,
+And so many others: poets,

-nation was attacked.
+as our nation was attacked.

 You see, the list of saints never